dotnet/AspNetCore.Docs/aspnetcore/fundamentals/best-practices.md

 Recommendations:

 * **Do not** wait for long-running tasks to complete as part of ordinary HTTP request processing.
-* **Do** consider handling long-running requests with [background services](xref:fundamentals/host/hosted-services) or out of process with an [Azure Function](/azure/azure-functions/).
+* **Do** consider handling long-running requests with [background services](xref:fundamentals/host/hosted-services) or out of process possibly with an [Azure Function](/azure/azure-functions/) and/or using a message broker like [Azure Service Bus](/azure/service-bus-messaging/service-bus-messaging-overview).
 Completing work out-of-process is especially beneficial for CPU-intensive tasks.
 * **Do** use real-time communication options, such as [SignalR](xref:signalr/introduction), to communicate with clients asynchronously.

 ## Minify client assets